ind1010/Region-under-discussion-for-visual-dialog/README.md

+**OSCAR: Occluding Spatials, Category, And Region under discussion**

+Authors: Indu Panigrahi and Raymond Liu

+Included in this repository:
+* ``QCS/`` - Contains the QCS+RuD model with our version of the question embedding.
+Our ablation experiments are in ``configs/``.
+Note that we do not include the CMO model as we do not perform any experiments on it.
+* Poster presented at the COS 484 Poster Session on 04/21/2022
+* Submitted Project Report

 # Region-under-discussion-for-visual-dialog

 You should have available three things on the root directory for this repository:
 1. QCS: directory with QCS code.
-2. CMO: directory with CMO code.
-3. GWHist.csv: an annotated subset of history dependent questions.
+2. GWHist.csv: an annotated subset of history dependent questions.
-4. README.md: this file.
+3. README.md: this file.

 In order to run these experiments you need the following data and features: